binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 `msfconsole -r <your custom resource>.rc`
 We used to start the Metasploit service with:
 `service metasploit start`
-but now that there is no `metasploit` service as such.
+but now there is no `metasploit` service as such.

 ##### Useful metasploit [commands](https://www.offensive-security.com/metasploit-unleashed/msfconsole-commands/)